 In order to meet specific performance metrics, providers must find ways to emphasize clinical efficiency and improve health outcomes.
 Care coordination offers a broad response to these challenges.
 But specific telehealth and care management programs can be more exact in how they address value-based care.

 Remote Patient Monitoring (RPM), a program that’s overseen by Medicare, is one example.

-At ThoroughCare, we’ve provided digital care coordination solutions to nearly 600 clinics and physician practices.
+At ThoroughCare, we’ve provided digital care coordination solutions to clinics and physician practices across the US.
 We’ve helped many of these groups establish RPM programs to improve patient engagement, enable better health, and maximize clinical efficiency.

 In this article, we’ll review what RPM is, as well as cover three core areas where the program can help your practice implement and transition to value-based care.

 Using various digital devices, your practice can collect patient vitals on an ongoing basis, between regular office appointments.
 This data can then be used to inform care decisions.
 Any patient covered by Medicare Part B can enroll in remote monitoring services.
 It pays for 80% of this benefit, and many secondary insurances will make up the difference.
 As well, other non-Medicare, primary insurance providers cover the program.